cuba-platform/translations/README.md

 The French translation is provided by Olga Shiryaeva and Ange Diambote.

 The Turkish translation is provided by Halil İbrahim Karaalp.

+The Greek translation is provided by Panos Bariamis.